UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Carts** double (2x) the carrying capacity of the user.
 **Wagons** quadruple (4x) the carrying capacity of the user.
 **Mules** have a morale score of 7, and are only as fast as a walking person.
+Can carry 30 items unencumbered, or 60 items when encumbered.
+They require 1 unit of supply per day.
 **Horses** have a morale score of 6, and double movement speed.
+They can carry 40 items unencumbered, or 80 items when encumbered.
+A rider counts as 20 items (max 2 riders).
+They require 4 units of supply per day.
-**Warhorses** have a morale score of 9, and double movement speed.
+**Warhorses** as horses, but have a morale score of 9.
 **Canoe** Carries 2 men and 300 items of cargo, counts as a *bulky* item when portaging.
 **Longships** can carry 40 oarsmen, and sail at speeds of 10 mph.

-Mounts such as mules and horses can carry up to 40 items when unencumbered, or up to 80 items when encumbered.
-Each rider counts as 20 items for the purposes of carrying capacity.

 ### Hirelings